nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/honey-raes-complete.md

 No other table depends on service tickets for data, so you can safely delete a service ticket without worrying about cascades.
 This endpoint will look similar to the delete endpoint for an employee.

 ## Complete a Service Ticket
 Even though this endpoint uses the `POST` HTTP method, in the database it is an update of a service ticket.
 Unlike a normal update, you are not getting any data from the request, only a service ticket id in the URL.
 Use the id as a param in the SQL query to update the `DateCompleted` column to be today.
-You can use `DateTime.Today` to do this, or you can do it directly in the update SQL query with `DateCompleted = LOCALTIMESTAMP(0)`.
+You can use `DateTime.Today` in C# to do this, or you can do it directly in the update SQL query with `DateCompleted = LOCALTIMESTAMP(0)`.

 ## More endpoints
 The following endpoints will look similar to their counterparts for the `Employee` table: